Key Takeaways

 Vehicle damage patterns are among the most powerful tools for disproving false accident narratives.
 The location, direction, and severity of impact damage on both vehicles tell a story that is nearly impossible to fabricate.
 A rear-end collision leaves damage on the back of your car and the front of theirs — regardless of what anyone claims about who cut off whom.
 The debris field shows where the impact occurred.
 Skid marks reveal vehicle speed and braking behavior.
 Post-impact resting positions, combined with basic physics, indicate how the collision unfolded.

 An accident reconstructionist can analyze this evidence with scientific precision and provide expert testimony about what actually happened.
-I've seen cases where the at-fault driver's account was physically impossible given the damage patterns — tires that skidded in a direction inconsistent with their claimed trajectory, impact angles that couldn't have occurred the way they described, or debris scattered in locations that contradict their narrative entirely.
-When you put that kind of evidence in front of a jury alongside the other driver's story, the story crumbles.
+In some cases, the at-fault driver's account is physically impossible given the damage patterns — tires that skidded in a direction inconsistent with their claimed trajectory, impact angles that could not have occurred the way they described, or debris scattered in locations that contradict their narrative.
+When objective evidence conflicts with a driver's story, credibility becomes a central issue.

 Surveillance and Video Footage

 Cameras are nearly ubiquitous, and in accident cases, footage is often the single most decisive piece of evidence.
-Traffic cameras operated by the city or ODOT may have captured the collision.
+Traffic cameras operated by a city or the Oklahoma Department of Transportation may have captured the collision.
 Business surveillance systems at gas stations, banks, restaurants, and retail stores frequently record exteriors and parking lots.
 Dashcams — both yours and the other driver's — may provide conclusive footage.
-Ring doorbells and similar residential cameras capture more than their owners realize, particularly in neighborhood accidents.
+Doorbell and similar residential cameras may also capture neighborhood accidents.

 The critical issue with video evidence is time.
 Most surveillance systems overwrite footage within days or weeks.
 If you don't request preservation immediately, the evidence disappears forever.
 This is one of the most important reasons to involve an attorney early — we send preservation letters to businesses, request traffic camera footage from municipalities, and subpoena dashcam recordings before they can be deleted or "lost."